emu-wg/charter/emu-charter.md

 	* Develop an EAP method for use in constrained environments that wish to leverage the EDHOC key exchange mechanism.

-	* Devise a passwordless EAP method that incorporates use of CTAP2.
+	* Devise a passwordless EAP method that can incorporate use of CTAP2 or other similar authentication mechanism.

 The working group is expected to stay in close collaboration with the EAP deployment community, the TLS working group (for work on TLS based EAP methods), the FIDO Alliance, and the 3GPP security architecture group (for EAP-AKA' work).